8 Tips for Working & Leading Remotely

-- A remote work environment can potentially offer less distractions and a great opportunity for professional development.
+- A remote work environment can potentially offer fewer distractions and a great opportunity for professional development.

 - Identify potential trainings or webinars to attend.

-- LinkedIn Learning offers a 1-month free trial for unlimited access to online courses taught by industry experts in business, technology, and design.
+- As of January 2021, all UO employees have university-sponsored access to LinkedIn Learning, with unlimited free access to online courses taught by industry experts in business, technology, and design.

 - EDUCAUSE is a community of IT leaders and professionals working together to tackle challenges and leverage opportunities that are constantly evolving within higher education.

 - Gartner provides leaders with business insights, advice, and tools needed to achieve mission critical priorities and build organizations.